Tech-at-DU/React-Redux-Timers-Tutorial/P10-List-Timers/content.md

 and the button will require some logic and a click handler.

 With these required additions this component would bloat and become far less managable.
-In addition there would be a lot of logic, like formatting time, that is not core goal of this component, which is displaying a list of timers.
+In addition there would be a lot of logic, for things like formatting time, that is not core goal of this component, which is displaying a list of timers.

 ## Timer View Component